Convergent TV Advertising in 2025 - Basis Technologies

 By leaning into new opportunities in the convergent TV landscape to capture and maintain audience attention—and, of course, balancing linear, OTT, and CTV ads with other channels to create a holistic, omnichannel experience for viewers—advertisers can engage with audiences intentionally and elevate their campaigns.

-How AI Will Shape the Future of Convergent TV?
+How AI Will Shape the Future of Convergent TV

 With the waves that artificial intelligence is making across the digital advertising landscape, it’s no surprise that it is also poised to shape the future of convergent TV advertising.
-GenAI, in particular, has the potential to revolutionize how ads are targeted, personalized, optimized, and integrated into content, particularly within the streaming landscape.
+Generative AI, in particular, has the potential to revolutionize how ads are targeted, personalized, optimized, and integrated into content, particularly within the streaming landscape.

 Take, for instance, contextual targeting.
 Contextual advertising has long been used in the TV advertising space to align ads with the content viewers are watching.
 Think: ads for kitchen gadgets during cooking shows, vacation ads during travel programming, home security systems during true crime shows, etc. Prior to recent advancements in AI, contextual targeting was less precise and relied on broader categorizations, such as whether a show was a comedy vs. a drama or was geared towards adults vs. teenagers.
-Now, thanks to GenAI, contextual targeting can tailor ads not only to specific shows but also to individual scenes within a show.
+Now, with AI-powered contextual targeting, advertisers can tailor ads not just to specific shows, but individual scenes within a show.
 For example, during a heartwarming family reunion scene in a popular drama series, an AI-driven platform could identify the emotional tone and insert a commercial for a family-oriented product, such as a minivan or a family vacation resort.

-And, GenAI's ability to synthesize vast amounts of data and create highly personalized content extends beyond just visuals and tone.
+AI's ability to synthesize vast amounts of data and create highly personalized content extends beyond just visuals and tone.
 It can also adapt messaging based on demographic data, viewer behavior, and real-time feedback.
 This means that an ad campaign can continuously evolve, optimizing itself to better resonate with its audience.
 For example, if data shows that a particular segment of viewers responds better to humorous content, AI can adjust the ad to incorporate more humor, making it more appealing to that specific audience.

-Next Steps: Convergent TV Advertising In 2024
+Next Steps: Convergent TV Advertising In 2025

 The next several years will continue to see evolution in the convergent TV landscape, as the shift from linear dominance to streaming supremacy continues.
 Advertisers who navigate this complex terrain with agility, embracing the emerging trends and opportunities, are poised to make the most of this transformative era in TV advertising.